-Name and Description of Surveillance System: The purpose and requirements of the system are addressed by the system (i.e. the cameras record the required YES Notes: We only have monitors for d monitors are non recording.
-NO x oor entry system - these information).
-The state of the s The system is still fit for purpose and produces clear images of adequate resolution.
-YES x Notes: Only used for access into sch nool by admin staff Cameras are sited in effective positions to fulfil their task.
-YES x Notes: 2 x entry doors NO Cameras are positioned so that they avoid capturing the images of persons not visiting the premises and/or neighbouring properties.
-YES Notes: n/a NO x There are visible signs showing that CCTV is in YES NO x operation.
-These signs include: Who operates the CCTV, Their contact details, What the purpose of the CCTV is.
-Notes: n/a CCTV recordings are securely stored and access limited.
-YES NO x Notes: n/a The system has the capability to transfer YES NO recordings to law enforcement or to fulfil a request for an individual's own personal information.
+Name and Description of Surveillance System: The purpose and requirements of the system YES NO X are addressed by the system (i.e. the cameras record the required information).
+Notes: We only have monitors for door entry system - these monitors are non recording.
+The system is still fit for purpose and produces clear YES x NO images of adequate resolution.
+Notes: Only used for access into school by admin staff Cameras are sited in effective positions to fulfil YES x NO their task.
+Notes: 2 x entry doors Cameras are positioned so that they avoid capturing YES NO x the images of persons not visiting the premises and/or neighbouring properties.
+Notes: n/a There are visible signs showing that CCTV is in YES NO x operation.
+These signs include: Notes: Who operates the CCTV, n/a Their contact details,What the purpose of the CCTV is.
+CCTV recordings are securely stored and access YES NO x limited.
+Notes: n/a The system has the capability to transfer YES NO recordings to law enforcement or to fulfil a request for an individual's own personal information.
 Notes: The system has a set retention period.
 This retention period should only be long enough to fulfil the CCTV's purpose and not longer.
 Outside of this retention period information should be deleted.
-YES Notes: n/a NO x The system users should be able to selectively delete information still inside the retention period to fulfil the right to erasure.
+YES NO x Notes: n/a The system users should be able to selectively delete information still inside the retention period to fulfil the right to erasure.
 YES Notes: n/a NO x All operators have been authorised by the Information Asset Owner and have sat their mandatory data protection training.
 YES x NO Notes: Yes GDPR training The system has been added to the school/MAT's central record of surveillance systems.
 (This is particularly relevant if there are multiple systems, or they are spread across multiple sites).
-YES Notes: NO x
+YES NO x Notes: x Checklist completed by: eviewed and signed by on Asset Owner):